 There is some flexibility as to which security measures are implemented to protect data, provided they offer the appropriate degree of protection.
 That said, a few specific requirements for types of technology to implement are identified in the HIPAA Security Rule.

-Together with reasonable and appropriate administrative and physical safeguards, successful implementation of the technical safeguards will help to ensure that a covered entity protects the confidentiality, integrity and availability of ePHI.
+Together with reasonable and appropriate administrative and physical safeguards, successful implementation of the technical safeguards will help to ensure a covered entity ensures the confidentiality, integrity, and availability of ePHI.

 The key areas that hospital administrators and practice managers need to be aware of are: